Decision Fatigue: How Your Brain is (Surprisingly) Tired

 I scoured numerous studies and it seemed to be that the naysayers are just being recalcitrant (that’s an oversimplification, but still).
 To me it’s obvious that studies on decision fatigue must to factor in how much a person actually cares about the various decisions at stake.

 One study tried to measure ego depletion simply by having people do an exercise where they had to decide when to press a certain computer key.
 No emotional stakes there, so of course they won’t be as worn down as if they were trying to decide which button to press in order to save a mouse’s life or something.

 Anyway, the concept of decision fatigue just makes sense, and even if it doesn’t, what could be the harm in being more mindful about the the things we think about?

 Leave a comment!
-Oh, and you know…sign up for my email list!
+Oh, and you know…get an email when I post something new!